localnerve/wpspa/README.md

   * NodeJS

 ## Demo
 To run the demo, you first must have Compass (to compile the scss) and Node installed (to run the front-end and back-end servers).
-The demo can be executed by:
+The demo can be run with these steps:

-1. Cloning this project
+1. Clone this project
-2. Running "npm install" in the project directory
+2. Run "npm install" in the project directory
-3. Executing "grunt demo" (to build a release and start the servers)
+3. Execute "grunt demo" in the project directory (to build a release and start the servers)
 4. Navigate to localhost:9000 to examine the results.

 The demo task runs the front-end server and mocks the back-end api, so it is all self-contained locally.
 For now, the only working search is the term "page two", all others will demo the connectivity error page.